Cider and Perry

 The Cider Digest

 talisman.com runs the Cider Digest, which is an e-mail forum for cider makers and other folks interested in cider, to discuss all aspects of cider.
 Most of the day-to-day discussion tends to be about making cider on the small scale, at home.
 The Digest is a non-commercial, strictly volunteer effort by/for cider folk.
 It was started in August, 1991, and handled for the first 500+ issues by Jay Hersh.
 Dick Dunn took over in November, 1994, and continues to maintain it.
-As of August, 2007, 1400 issues had appeared.
+As of December, 2013, over 1800 issues have appeared.
 (Archives are available.)
-There are currently over 600 subscribers.
+There are currently well over 1200 subscribers.
 Distribution is worldwide.

 Brief commercial announcements of material relevant to cider may appear from time to time, but blatant advertising and off-topic articles are summarily rejected.
 The list of subscribers is used only for e-mailing the digest; it is never made available to the outside world.